barkinakel/DSA210-Tactical-Profiling-Betting-Analysis/README.md

 ### Project Scope
 While the initial research considered multiple leagues and betting markets, this project specifically narrows its focus to the **English Premier League** and the **Corner Kick Market**.
-*   **Why Premier League?** It offers the highest availability of tactical data (e.g., "Touches in Attacking Third") required for deep profiling.
+*   **Why Premier League?** It has the most reliable advanced metrics (e.g., "Touches in Attacking Third") needed to define tactical styles.
-*   **Why Corner Market?** Unlike the highly efficient 1X2 (Win/Loss) market, the corner market is often less optimized by bookmakers, creating more opportunities for a specialized statistical model to find an edge.
+*   **Why Corner Market?** Unlike the popular Match Result (1X2) market, the corner market receives less attention from oddsmakers, creating more opportunities to find pricing errors using statistical models.

 ### Methodology

 The project follows a structured pipeline:

 1.  **Data Collection & Preprocessing**:
-    *   Aggregated match statistics from the English Premier League (2019-2024).
+    *   Scraped match statistics from the English Premier League (2019-2024).
+    *   Scraped betting odds.
     *   Merged tactical metrics with historical betting odds.
-    *   Performed cleaning and feature engineering (e.g., creating the "Box Siege" metric).
+    *   Cleaned data and engineered features.

 2.  **Exploratory Data Analysis (EDA)**:
     *   Conducted Paired T-Tests to quantify Home vs. Away performance bias.